solliancenet/microsoft-postgres-docs-project/labs/03_crsw.md

 To promote replica from the Azure portal, follow these steps:

 - In the [Azure portal](https://portal.azure.com/), choose the Azure Database for PostgreSQL Flexible Server primary server.
-- On the server menu, under **Settings**, select **Replication**
+- On the server sidebar, on the server menu, under **Settings**, select **Replication**
 - Under **Servers**, seelct the **Promote** icon for the replica.

   ![Select promote for a replica.](../media/enable-promote/select-replica.png)

 - In the dialog, ensure the action is **Promote to primary server**.
 - For **Data sync**, ensure **Planned - sync data before promoting** is selected.
-- Select **Promote**, the site-swap will start.
+- Select **Promote**, the process will begin.
 Once completed, the roles will be swapped with the replica now the primary and the primary the replica.

 ### Test applications